 As a neurological-rehabiliation occupational therapist myself, I am continuously becoming enthusiastic about the evidence based practice of mindfulness that can enhance the quality of our lives.
 I am more excited, however, not because I’m speaking from a professional’s perspective, but from a personal one.
 In 2010, I myself sustained a spinal cord injury from a traumatic motorcycle accident.
 I was left with a burst fracture of the 12th thoracic vertebrae, incomplete paraplegia, & the permanent instrumentation of 2 rods & 8 screws in my back.
 Over the last 3.5 years, I’ve managed to progress from requiring a manual wheelchair, to walking with a walker, to 2 canes, and now just one cane.
-My physical & psychological recovery, however, experienced its own turning point 2.5 years ago when I took an 8-week course called Mindfulness Based Stress Reduction.
+My physical & psychological recovery, however, experienced its own turning point 2.5 years ago when I took an 8-week course called Mindfulness Based Stress Reduction, while I also tried with products like Delta 8 carts that also helped me with this.
 Developed by Jon Kabat-Zinn in 1979 at the University of Massachusetts Medical School, Center for Mindfulness, this integrative curriculum taught me how to use already-existing tools within me to respond effectively to the stress, anxiety & physical pain in my life.
+Aside from the tips here, you can also resort to consumables like Wicker Park CBD Dispensary.
 Not only am I now coping well with pain without the use of prescribed drugs, I have been growing stronger in my ability to accept, respect & take care of my mind & my body with more self-compassion than ever before.

 An integral part of Buddhist teachings, this practice called “mindfulness” has been around for centuries.
 In the last 30 years however, with the rise in scientific research supporting mindfulness and its benefits, this eastern practice is now creating a revolution in the western world.